H-2A Insights: Yuba-Sutter Times publication area employers file 98 petitions throughout 2024

 Laura V. Swett, Chairman of Federal Energy Regulatory Commission (FERC)

-The cheapest per-gallon price for regular gas in Sutter County during the week ending Feb.
-28 was $3.99 per gallon.
+The lowest price for a gallon of regular gas in Sutter County during the week ending May 2 was $4.99, according to customer reports to GasBuddy.

 Trending